mousepawmedia/devdocs/source/guides/environment.rst

 * You can have `Visual Studio use the Clang compiler <https://devblogs.microsoft.com/cppblog/use-any-c-compiler-with-visual-studio/>`_.

-Git and Arcanist
+Git
 -------------------------------------

 Regardless what part of the project you're working on, you'll need access to our Git repositories.
-For setup instructions for Git and Arcanist, see :ref:`git`.
+For setup instructions for Git, see :ref:`git`.

 C/C++ Development
 -------------------------------------